Why Is My Xfinity Internet Slow? Reasons with 18 Practical Fixes

 Some key times to get Xfinity customer service involved include:

-- You believe the slowdowns may be caused by data throttling or caps.
+• You believe the slowdowns may be caused by legacy data caps or usage overages on an older plan and want to switch to an unlimited tier.

 Reaching out to the Xfinity experts can help get a resolution when your troubleshooting efforts just aren’t cutting it.
 Be ready to provide details about your plan, equipment, and the timing of the issues.